defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 The units were played at their highest volumes and recorded peaking at -12dB.
 The recordings (and the waveforms) have all been normalised to -0.01dB with the exception of the sonogram images.
 No other further post-processing was done.
 Rendered in 44.1khz 16-bit, then exported to .ogg (Q10).

-You will hear the following in SNDTEST.lsdsng: 6 bars of intro, 2 bars of the infamous 'clicking' side-effect when using volume/pan commands, 19 bars of a full track, then an isolation of a granular synthesis technique and other various waveforms (pulses, sine, saw, kits, sine kick, square kick, periodic noise), then at least 2 seconds of LSDJ running idle.

 LSDJ 4.9.5 was used for all SNDTEST.lsdsng recordings (unless specified otherwise, which use SNDTEST.lsdsng compiled into .gb) since the project file uses the old logarithmic pitch bend table.
 Later versions of LSDJ can have positive impacts (e.g. 5.0.0: you can get away with an extra V command on the DMG | 5.1.9 makes P/L commands less CPU-intensive), but will also consequently require workarounds to get pre-5.0.3 quirks to run correctly on higher versions.

+You will hear the following in SNDTEST.lsdsng (starting at 110BPM groove 3/3): 6 bars of intro, 2 bars of the infamous 'clicking' side-effect when using volume/pan commands, 19 bars of a full track, then an isolation of a granular synthesis technique.
+Tempo is then set to T01 (40BPM for DMGs unless using the compiled .gb, 80BPM for GBCs) along with various waveforms (pulses, sine, saw, kits, sine kick, square kick, periodic noise), then at least 0.1 to 2 seconds of LSDJ (or the compiled .gb) running idle.

 ### PORTABLE